accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 ### P

+#### Presentation table
+A table used to display information in cells without the need for a column or row header.

+### R

-#### Playback order
+#### Rendering order
-In an office environment, the playback order is determined by the order in which content is written.
+In an office environment, the rendering order is determined by the order in which content is written.
 However, certain bad practices can disrupt the order in which content is rendered.

 For example